CIA 'Black Sites' Order: A Real Plan Or Just Politics?

 "I will consult with experts at the Agency and at other organizations in the U.S. government on whether the Army Field Manual uniform application is an impediment to gathering vital intelligence to protect the country or whether any rewrite of the Army Field Manual is needed."

-In other words, Pompeo says he'll confer with the CIA officers who now report to him on whether the current interrogation rules work.
+In other words, Pompeo says he will confer with the CIA officers who now report to him on whether the current interrogation rules work.
 And if not, he's open to changing them.
 That review could get underway if Trump signs the draft order revealed on Wednesday.

 Supporters say the time is right for the U.S. to take another look at the restrictions Congress imposed during the tenure of President Barack Obama, which limit soldiers, intelligence officers and other interrogators to the techniques spelled out in the Army Field Manual.